davekinna/akg/README.md

 An example of where one would manually exclude the answer given by this algorithm was where a column headed 'ontology' is wrongly identified because this word contains the substring 'log'.

-6. data cleaning
+7. data cleaning
 This implements a simple cleaning algorithm on the data.
 It outputs a file clean_expdata_<filename>.csv for each dataset.

 ```
 python akg\csv_data_cleaning.py -i <top_level>
 ```

-6. mapping to rdf triples
+8. mapping to rdf triples
 ```
-python akg\create_rdf_triples.py -f -i d2025-08-26
+python akg\create_rdf_triples.py -f -i <top_level>
 ```
+This generates a .nt 'triple' file for each data file that is not excluded.
+It also creates a JSON file mapping the row URIs to row labels that can be used for tracing and graphic output.
 ```
-python .\akg\graph_cleanup.py -i d2025-08-26 -n combined.nt -u clean_combined.nt
+python .\akg\graph_cleanup.py -i <top_level> -n combined.nt -u clean_combined.nt
 ```
 This takes the file d2025-08-26\graph\combined.nt, applies some cleaning criteria (currently putting the date and numerical quantities into a consistent format), and sends the output to d2025-08-26\graph\clean_combined.nt.
 This cleaning could be applied as part of the create_rdf_triples step: using a separate program allows a change in the reformatting to be applied without timeconsuming re-scanning of all the data files.

-7. data testing and analysis
+9. data testing and analysis
 Example SparQL query files are in directory akg\query.
-These can be incorporated into Jupyter notebook files.
+These can be incorporated into python or Jupyter notebook files.
 Alternatively, the following utility will execute a SparQL query and write its output to another file, with logging and data in the usual locations, and input (-q) and output (-o) files relative to the data (-i) directory:
 ```
-python .\akg\query_graph.py -i d2025-08-26 -q hgnc.rq -u hgnc.csv clean_combined.nt
+python .\akg\query_graph.py -i <top_level> -q hgnc.rq -u hgnc.csv clean_combined.nt
 ```
-alternatively the following loads the graph given and gives the user to a command line that can be used to send repeat queries to the graph:
+alternatively the following loads the graph given once, and gives the user a command line that can be used to send repeat queries to the graph:
 ```
-python .\akg\query_graph.py -i d2025-08-26 clean_combined.nt
+python .\akg\query_graph.py -i <top_level> clean_combined.nt
 ```
 This is useful when working with large graphs that take a long time to load.